Articles of Association

-(1) The name of the society is: Österreichisch-Britische Gesellschaft / Austro-British Society (ABS)
+(1) The name of the Association is:

 § 2 Purpose

-The “Austrian - British Society” (hereafter referred to as the ABS) is a non - political working society operating on a people-to-people level.
-It seeks to help nurture and strengthen enduring bilateral relations between Austria and Britain in all areas of life.
-It works on a voluntary basis as an impartial and honest lobby group representing Britain in Austria and vice versa.
-The society is committed to an unprejudiced and peaceful dialogue between nations, cultures and denominations.
+The "Austro - British Society" (hereinafter referred to as ABS) is a non - political community on a “person-to-person” basis.
+Its aim is to consolidate and maintain the bilateral relations between Austria and Great Britain in all areas.
+It works on a voluntary basis as an impartial and honest lobbying group representing Britain in Austria and vice versa.
+The Association is committed to a prejudice - free and peaceful dialogue between nations, cultures and denominations.

-§ 4 Classes of membership
+§ 4 Types of Membership

 § 6 Termination of Membership